fourkitchens/emulsify/README.md

 ## Emulsify versus Pattern Lab Starter

-[Pattern Lab Starter](https://github.com/phase2/pattern-lab-starter) and Emulsify share a lot in common.
-See below for a breakdown of the differences to help you decide what is best for your project.
+[Pattern Lab Starter](https://github.com/phase2/pattern-lab-starter) and Emulsify share a lot in common (see [`Acknowledgements`](https://github.com/fourkitchens/emulsify/blob/master/docs/acknowledgements.md)).
+Below is a breakdown of the two to aid in deciding which is best for your project.

 <table>
 <tr><td></td><td><strong>Emulsify</strong></td><td>Pattern Lab Starter</td><td></td></tr>